The Best Waffle Maker - 2021

 - If you prefer smaller triangle-shaped waffles, you’ll find a few waffle makers that produce these.
 You’ll get four triangles that can be eaten separately or combined for a full waffle.
 For some families, this type of waffle is ideal since you can eat the number of pieces you want, rather than committing to a full, larger one.

-- Look for a waffle maker that it isn’t a standalone unit.
+- Look for a waffle maker that isn’t a standalone unit.
 This type works on the stovetop, so you won’t have to deal with a cord.

 - Waffle makers constructed from stainless steel are very sturdy.
 The plastic trays in some of these models, however, aren’t quite as durable.
 Other models are made from cast aluminum with a plastic handle that stays cool while you’re moving it around on the stove.